Jason vs. Freddy vs. The Script Reader

 So, what should the synopsis entail?

 The first part of any screenplay coverage report is a complete and total prose synopsis of the narrative.
-The synopsis is not intended to be a forum for anyone's personal opinion.
-The synopsis section simply provides the person reading the coverage with the events of the narrative.
+The summary is not intended to be a forum for anyone's personal opinion.
+The synopsis section provides the person reading the coverage with the events of the narrative.
 A synopsis is a summary, nothing more and nothing less.
 A poorly written synopsis usually falls into two categories: too long and too short.

 1 to 3 single-spaced pages would be sufficient.
-Cover all the major events in the screenplay and allows the person reading the coverage to follow all the major events that occur on the page.
+Cover all the significant events in the screenplay and allows the person reading the coverage to follow all the major events that occur on the page.

 COMMENTS ON THE NARRATIVE: